NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 ## Nix-build process

-### Aliases paths
+### Output mappings

-To allow this, we add a new type of store path: aliases paths.
+A major consequence of allowing content-addressed derivations is that the actual output path of a derivation might not match its output hash anymore.

-These paths don't actually exist in the store, just in the database and point to another path (so they are morally symlinks, but inside the db rather than on-disk)
+To express this, we introduce a new mapping `pathOf` that associates the hash of every live derivation to its store path.

 ### Building a ca derivation